IfcOpenShell/IfcOpenShell/src/bonsai/docs/blenderbim/scene.rst

 - **Classification** - this lets you select which classification system you'd like to use.
 The list of possible classification systems is derived from the ``{DATA_DIR}/class/classifications.csv`` file.
-By default, BlenderBIM comes with Uniclass 2015 and Omniclass.
+By default, Bonsai comes with Uniclass 2015 and Omniclass.
 If you need another classification system, you can add it to this ``.csv`` file.
 - **Reference** - this lets you select a single classification reference item, filtered depending on the currently active *Classification*.
 The list is derived from the ``{DATA_DIR}/class/references.csv`` file.
-Out of the box, BlenderBIM only lists a single Uniclass reference as an example.
+Out of the box, Bonsai only lists a single Uniclass reference as an example.
 It is advised to make a list of all the references you require for a project and add it to this ``.csv`` file.
 - **Assign Classification** - this assigns the currently active *Reference* to